alite/vjlxnr/README.md

 All parameters - except 13, 15, 16, 22, 26 and 27 - can be used by automation and are saved within the Live Set in Ableton Live.

 For release notes refer to [Changelog.md](Changelog.md).

+## Caveats / known issues

+* Before changing the image resolution or loading a new set of images it is recommended to stop the Live transport, since these actions need a lot of ressources so performance could lag.
+* Currently only PNG images are supported.
+* When using Ableton Push switching between note- and session-mode causes a short lag of video movement.
+* Some PNG files happen to show not correctly in preview window and won't render in [jit.window] - this seems possibly to happen due to color profile issues - maybe ...